The Master's University: Accreditation

-The university has been accredited by the Western Association of Schools and Colleges (now the WASC Senior College and University Commission) since 1975.
+The university has been accredited by the WASC Senior College and University Commission or its predecessor since 1975.
 In July 2018, it was placed on probation.
 WASC reported a lack of qualified leadership and "a climate of fear, intimidation, bullying, and uncertainty" among faculty and staff as reasons for the probation.
 Probation was lifted in November 2020.

 The school is a member of the Association of Christian Schools International.
-The schools also holds Evangelical Council for Financial Accountability (ECFA) accreditation.
+The school also holds Evangelical Council for Financial Accountability (ECFA) accreditation.
 The School of Music is also accredited by the National Association of Schools of Music.